THE STRUCTURE AND FUNCTION OF NEURONS

 Doctors prescribe selective serotonin reuptake inhibitors (SSRIs) to treat a range of conditions, including:

-ACTION POTENTIAL: An Impulse or nerve impulse is also known as an action potential; it is an electrical signal which travels along a nerve channel.
+ACTION POTENTIAL: An Impulse, or nerve impulse, is an action potential; it is an electrical signal that travels along a nerve channel.
 Nerve impulse occurs due to the difference in electrical charge across the plasma membrane of a neuron.

 AXON: Axon is a tube-like structure that carries electrical impulses from the cell body to the axon terminals that pass the impulse to another neuron.